Skip to main content

 Bert Adema

-Bert Adema (Regina)
+Bert Adema (Regina, SK)

-Bert is the Executive Director of Indigenous Christian Fellowship (ICF), in Regina, Saskatchewan.
+Bert is the Executive Director of Indigenous Christian Fellowship (ICF), in Regina, SK.
 Since 1993, he has encouraged Indigenous people to claim, develop, use, and celebrate their individual and cultural gifts from the Creator.
 He collaborates with Indigenous staff and community members in developing and delivering activities serving the spiritual and social needs of First Nations and Metis people in Regina.
 Now that their four daughters have moved out of their family home, he and his wife Ruth have started to wonder about what to do with the rest of their lives.

 Adrian Jacobs

-Adrian Jacobs (Waterdown)
+Adrian Jacobs (Waterdown, ON)

 Adrian Jacobs Ganosono (Gah-nuh’-sun-noh) of the Turtle Clan, Cayuga Nation of the Six Nations Haudenosaunee (Hoh’-den-noh-show’-nee) Confederacy at Grand River Territory, ON.
 Adrian is the father of five and grandfather of two grandsons and one granddaughter.
 He lives on the Dish with One Spoon territory as Senior Leader for Indigenous Justice and Reconciliation.
 He is an educator in the areas of Indigenous history, culture and contemporary issues.
 He networks with Indigenous leaders, knowledge keepers, and elders in Canada, the US, and internationally.